AnAnnoyingCat/lutingsyntax/README.md

 | Generate cheerable String | Adds the Luting message already including "Cheer1" to clipboard.|

 ## Installation
-Simply download the .vsix from the gitHub and install it via:
+Simply install this Extension directly from the marketplace.
-VS Code Extensions -> ... -> Install from VSIX.

 To enable the Luting theme select the theme "Luting Syntax Highlights" from your available themes.
 This theme is based off of the "One Dark Pro Mix" theme.